-While makeup lovers everywhere tend to be aggressively divided on the topic of primers and whether or not they are, in fact, worth the time and money, we'd like to think it all comes down to formula.
+While makeup lovers everywhere tend to be aggressively divided on the topic of primers and whether or not they are, in fact, worth the time and money, we'd like to think it all comes down to the formula.
 A tricky endeavor indeed.
-First, there's skin type and texture to take into account (what works for a friend might be disastrous on us), the rest of our makeup (powders? liquids? gels?), and last but not least, our end goal (mattifying, blurring, hydrating, the list goes on).
+First, there's skin type and texture to take into account (what works for a friend might be disastrous on us), the rest of our makeup (powders? liquids? gels?), and last but not least, our end goal (mattifying, blurring, hydrating—the list goes on).

-For just under $5, nit-picky makeup junkies say it doesn't get much better than this beloved blurring primer from Wet n Wild.
+For under $10, nit-picky makeup junkies say it doesn't get much better than this beloved blurring primer from Wet n Wild.

 I'm actually obsessed with Koh Gen Do's entire line of makeup bases since they allow me to customize my primer to whatever kind of mood my skin is in on any particular day.
-Oftentimes, I reach for the light yellow to help correct my dark circles and sporadic red splotchiness, but when I'm in the mood for a blurred, luminous, filter-esque finish, the inherent perfection of the pearl white is my top go-to.
+Oftentimes, I reach for the light yellow to help correct my dark circles and sporadic red splotches, but when I'm in the mood for a blurred, luminous, filter-esque finish, the inherent perfection of the pearl white is my top go-to.

 Usually, I steer clear of any product labeled "hydrating" or "moisturizing," as said adjectives quickly translate "greasy" or "oil-slicked" on my acne-prone face.
 However, this option from Tarte seems to be the magical exception.
 It blurs pores, blemishes, and uneven skin tone exceptionally well while also keeping my skin at an optimum level of hydration—not too matte and not too wet.
 I'm obsessed and have been using it almost every day after my moisturizer and before my foundation.

 Best Matte Finish: REN Clean Skincare Perfect Canvas Clean Primer